broadinstitute/cromwell/README.md

 * `workflowsuccess`: The workflow being supplied is expected to successfully complete
 * `workflowfailure`: The workflow being supplied is expected to fail
 * `submissionfailure`: The workflow being supplied is expected to fail on workflow submission

+The `metadata` is optional.
+If supplied, Centaur will retrieve the metadata from the successfully completed workflow and compare the values retrieved to those supplied.
+At the moment the only fields supported are strings, numbers and booleans.

 # FAQs